Omega Red

-Omega Red (Arkady Rossovich) is a fictional character appearing in American comic books published by Marvel Comics, most commonly in association with the X-Men.
+Omega Red (Arkady Gregorivich Rossovich) is a fictional character appearing in American comic books published by Marvel Comics, most commonly in association with the X-Men.
 In 2009, Omega Red was ranked as IGN's 95th-greatest comic book villain of all time.

 The character made his live-action debut through a cameo appearance in Deadpool 2, portrayed by Dakoda Shepley.
 Additionally, Len Doncheff, Richard Newman, and Colin Murdock have voiced Omega Red in animation.

 Publication history

 Omega Red first appeared in X-Men #4 (vol. 2, January 1992), and was created by Jim Lee and John Byrne.

 Fictional character biography

 Little is known about the past of Arkady Rossovich except that he was a serial killer born in Soviet Russia.
 He was captured by Interpol agent Sean Cassidy and turned over to the KGB, which wanted to experiment and attempt to create a super-soldier similar to Captain America.

-Omega Red was given carbonadium coils in his arms that slowly poison him and require him to drain the life force of others to survive.
+In another version of Omega Red's past, Arkady Rossovich was a Soviet soldier stationed in a small Siberian town.
+He was a murderer, his crimes easily discoverable due to the town's small size and limited number of potential victims.
+He was caught by his fellow soldiers and summarily executed via a gunshot to the back of the head.
+His superiors were astonished when Rossovich survived the execution, and recommended him for the aforementioned Soviet super soldier project, a brutal process; it is suggested that Rossovich survived solely due to his evil and cruel nature.
+He became an operative for Soviet intelligence and the KGB.

+The Soviet government implanted a retractable carbonadium coil within each of Omega Red's arms.
+Carbonadium was the Soviets' attempt to recreate the artificial alloy known as adamantium, as carbonadium is a more malleable form of adamantium.
+Omega Red is able to wrap others in his coils to drain them of their "life" energy.
+This vampiric tendency is essential to Omega Red's survival; the carbonadium implants, while great offensive weapons, slowly poisoned him and he was required to regularly drain life energy to sustain himself.
+In order to stabilize his condition, Omega Red requires the Carbonadium Synthesizer, a device that was stolen by Wolverine, Maverick, and Sabretooth during their final mission together as "Team X" in the 1960s.

-At some time in the past, the Soviet government decided that Omega Red was too unpredictable and treacherous to be relied upon and placed him in cryogenic suspended animation until a method could be found to control him.
+At some time in the past, the Soviet government decided that Omega Red was too unpredictable and treacherous to be relied upon and placed him in suspended animation until a method could be found to control him.
 After the fall of the Soviet Union, Omega Red is revived by Matsu'o Tsurayaba, the leader of the Hand.
 Omega Red became a warrior serving Tsurayaba and was led to believe that Wolverine knew the whereabouts of the Carbonadium Synthesizer which could save his life, and sought him out in an effort to find this device.
-In doing so, he comes into conflict with the X-Men many times.